 Trust your eye results to a board-certified plastic surgeon

 The eyes are the most visible and expressive part of the body, and great eye surgery results come from working with a qualified and experienced plastic surgeon.
-Board-certified plastic surgeon Dr. Marc Sarcia is fellowship-trained in oculoplastic surgery and has over 7 years of experience performing eye procedures.
-If you’re considering aesthetic surgery to improve the appearance of your eyes in the Houston area, trust Dr. Sarcia for your procedure.
+Board-certified plastic surgeon Dr. Bob Basu has years of experience performing eye procedures.
+If you’re considering aesthetic surgery to improve the appearance of your eyes in the Houston area, trust Dr. Basu for your procedure.
 Contact him online or call (713) 799-2278 to schedule a consultation today.